amenk/myfindex/README.md

 README
 =======
-MyFindex makes it possible to import an type of media (Harddrives, CDs, DVDs, USB Sticks...).
+MyFindex makes it possible to import any type of media (Harddrives, CDs, DVDs, USB Sticks...).
 It then is possible to search files and content with its powerful searchfunction, even if the media is not inserted.

 If the file was found, it can be opened directly within MyFindex, with all the power of a real filebrowser.
 If needed, MyFindex asks